Inspection of Confidential Test Data: Guidance Document

 The right to inspect the confidential test data under section 43 of the PCPA does not include the right to make or obtain a copy of it.
 While photocopying of the confidential test data is not permitted, note-taking is allowed if the applicant provides consent on the application form to having the notes photocopied.
 At the end of the visit, the notes are photocopied by Health Canada and retained on file for compliance and administrative purposes.

-5.3 Remote inspection (virtual Reading Room)
+5.3 Remote inspection

-1. Once the inspection request has been processed and validated, the PMRA establishes a delivery date with the requester for the USB key, which is sent by courier.
+1. Once the inspection request has been processed and validated, the PMRA establishes a delivery date with the requester for the encrypted USB key, which is sent by courier.

-3. Upon completion of the data inspection, the requester is to return the USB key to the PMRA, as agreed in the Data Acknowledgement Form.
-On the expiry date, the PMRA Reading Room administrator deactivates the USB key and the documents remotely.
+3. Upon completion of the data inspection, the requester must return the encrypted USB key to the PMRA, as agreed in the Data Inspection Acknowledgement form.
+On the expiry date (i.e., after 90 days), the encrypted USB key is deactivated and the documents will no longer be accessible.

 6.0 Access to Information Act